What’s the deal with small caps?

 Short answer – yes!

-However, I want to point out that at some point, the number of funds you hold is going to add complexity to managing your portfolio, and you have to draw the line somewhere.
-For instance, I think it would help diversification to replace some of the Australian index with a fund like Ex20 (which invests in the top 200 Australian companies minus the top 20 that comprise most of the index).
-You could also add some IHEB (emerging markets bonds), some DJRE (global REITs), some IFRA (global infrastructure), and you are up to managing 10 funds.
-You have to draw the line somewhere.
-The simplicity of Australian equities, global equities, and global equities (AUD-hedged) are the big three.
-Anything beyond that is a trade-off between benefit and complexity.
-I personally like emerging markets since it is far less correlated than small caps, providing (in my opinion) one of the best diversification benefits, but small caps, REITs, and a host of others could be used – or they could be left out, and you will still be getting the overwhelming majority of the benefit of investing in a globally diversified portfolio.
+There is a diversification benefit with these funds (less so with small caps).
+However, at some point, the number of funds you hold is going to add complexity to managing your portfolio while adding lower and lower diversification benefits, and you have to draw the line somewhere.
+For instance, it would help diversification to replace some of the Australian index with a fund like Ex20 (which invests in the top 200 Australian companies minus the top 20 that comprise most of the index), VGE (emerging markets), you could also add some IHEB (emerging markets bonds), some DJRE (global REITs), some IFRA (global infrastructure), and you are up to managing almost 10 funds when including your base portfolio.

 If I want to include it, how much should I use?